imager-io/imager/docs/bin/imager-cli.md

 > output directory

 Where to save the optimized images.
 If the given directory is missing it will be created automatically.
-> For your sake, `imager opt` will never implicitly override input file paths.
+> For your sake, `imager` will never implicitly override input file paths.

 The image output(s) will always have the same file name as the input image.
-So e.g. given `imager opt -i input1.jpeg -o output`.
+So e.g. given `imager -i input1.jpeg -o output`.
 The optimized `input1.jpeg` will be saved under `output/input1.jpeg`.

 #### [optional] `--single`
 > Activate single I/O mode.